Penguin RFA – Houston, TX

 The Penguin uses radio frequency analysis (RFA) and vibrations to measure how much an implant moves in the tissue that surrounds it (its micro-mobility).
 RFA was introduced to dentistry more than 20 years ago, and its use for measuring implant stability has been documented in more than 700 peer-reviewed studies.

-We may use the Penguin to measure the stability of your dental implants in Greater Heights right after placement.
+We may use the Penguin to measure the stability of your dental implants in Houston right after placement.
 Then, when we believe that it may be ready to load, we will take another measurement.
-This will help us, not only to determine if we should load your implants, but also how much more stable the implant is than when it was first placed.
+This will help us not only determine when you should load your implants, but also determine how much more stable the implant is than when it was first placed.

 Use of the Penguin is simple and quick; it displays an ISQ measurement in less than a second.
 If it returns a good result, we will prepare to load your implant.
 If your implant is not quite ready to support your new tooth (or teeth), we’ll continue to monitor it until it is ready.